andruhon/gaunt-sloth-assistant/README.md

 ### To make GSloth work, you need an **API key** from some AI provider, such as:

-- Google Vertex AI;
-- Anthropic;
 - Groq;
 - DeepSeek;
+- Google Vertex AI and Google AI Studio;
+- Anthropic;
 - OpenAI (and other providers using OpenAI format, such as Inception);
-- Gemini.
+- Ollama with JS config (some of the models, see https://github.com/andruhon/gaunt-sloth-assistant/discussions/107)

 `*` Any other provider supported by LangChain.JS should also work with [JS config](./docs/CONFIGURATION.md#JavaScript-Configuration).